georgewoofbates/hyperdeck-controller/README.md

 Install the Node dependancies by running ```npm install``` in the root directory.

+To set your Hyperdeck IP address, change it in the public/index.js in the Websocket open command

-Then start the ExpressJS server with Node ```node index```
+Then start the ExpressJS server with Node ```node index``` or on Windows just run the ```start.bat``` file

 Navigate your browser to localhost:8999 and the controller will be available.

-To set your Hyperdeck IP address, change it in the public/index.js file.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License